 Note: Sometimes, you might see insights into usage patterns and conditions that cause your device to consume energy.
 There may also be suggestions to help lower your energy consumption.

-This will give you insights into what may be the cause of the quick battery drain.
+This will give you insights into what may be causing the quick battery drain.
 You can also read our comprehensive list of tips, tweaks, and solutions to help improve your iPhone’s battery life.

 When to get an iPhone battery replacement, and how much does it cost?